Summary: In this tutorial, you will have an overview of the Oracle Database, its features, and editions.

 Oracle Database features #

 Oracle Database enables you to store and retrieve data quickly and safely.
-Here are the integration benefits of the Oracle Database:
+Here are some advantages of the Oracle Database:

-• Oracle Database has its own networking stack that allows applications from different platforms to communicate with the Oracle Database smoothly.
-For example, applications running on Windows can connect to the Oracle Database running on Unix.
+- Networking – Oracle Database features a networking stack that enables applications from various platforms to communicate with the Oracle Database seamlessly.
+For example, applications running on Windows can connect to the Oracle Database server running on Unix.

 Oracle Database has several structural features that make it popular: